jakaskerjanc/rs_second_homework/README.md

   - L1 cache: 32KB, 4-way set associative, 64B cache line size
   - L2 cache: 256KB, 8-way set associative, 64B cache line size
   - Number of L2 cache banks: 1

-### Bonus assignment (3 points)

-For additional points, optimize the Cholesky decomposition implementation to improve its performance.
-The goal is to reduce the traffic on the bus and improve the overall execution time.
-Compare the performance of your optimized version with the original implementation.

 ## Assessing the impact of false sharing on performance in directory based cache coherence protocols (4 points)

-In the directory-based cache coherence protocol, false sharing can arise when multiple processors access different data items stored in the same cache line.
+False sharing can arise when multiple processors access different data items stored in the same cache line.
 This situation can lead to unnecessary invalidations and increased memory traffic, ultimately degrading performance.
 Your task is to analyze the impact of false sharing on the performance of a directory-based cache coherence protocol.
 For this analysis, you will use the multithreaded version of a program that computes the value of pi through [integration](https://arielortiz.info/apps/s201911/tc2006/notes_computing_pi/).
 Both program versions—one with false sharing and one without—are available in the `workload/pi/` directory.

 To evaluate the impact of false sharing, you must run both program versions on a simulated system that utilizes a directory-based cache coherence protocol, specifically using the gem5 simulator.
 The Python scripts that model the SMP system with gem5 can be found in the `smp_ruby/` directory.
 You will assess the system's performance by varying the number of processors and observing the effects on execution time and memory traffic.
 Additionally, you should analyze the cache coherence protocol's behavior in relation to invalidations and memory accesses.